xantares/nfc-bindings/README.md

 The project goal is to provide scripting language bindings for libnfc (http://www.libnfc.org/) through swig.

+Alternative Python bindings are provided by PyNFC (http://code.google.com/p/pynfc/source/list), which is somewhat higher-level, while the API does not seem to be fully covered.

 For now only Python bindings are supported (2.x and 3.x), with full docstrings.

 Example